 - Learn all that you can about anxiety disorders, becoming familiar with the specific type of anxiety disorder that your loved one is suffering from.
 Also, research dual diagnosis concerns so that you can come to understand the compounded issues that can arise when someone is suffering from both addiction and anxiety.

-- Research treatment centers that specialize in treating dual diagnoses.
+- Research rehab centers that specialize in treating dual diagnoses.

-- Have an open conversation with your loved one where you express your concerns and go over the potential treatment options that you have discovered during your research.
+- Have an open conversation with your loved one where you express your concerns and go over the potential rehab options that you have discovered during your research.

-- Once your loved one has become engaged in treatment, talk with his or her treatment provider to find out ways that you can be an active part of the therapeutic process.
+- Once your loved one has become engaged in rehab, talk with his or her treatment provider to find out ways that you can be an active part of the therapeutic process.

 - Demonstrate unwavering encouragement and support to your loved one throughout his or her entire recovery journey.